Most Common Questions About Deodorants

 Warning: To prevent skin irritation, eye damage, tissue destruction, and respiratory irritation, it is important to avoid breathing in citric acid dust and always wear protective gloves when working with citric acid.

-The yellow color comes from how skin lipids, sebum, laundry soap, and antiperspirants work together.
-From what we've seen, there are several factors at play, such as how often antiperspirant is used, how much is used, how often clothes are changed, how hard clothes are washed, how sweat is made, what minerals or trace elements are in the tap water, and what the fabric is made of.
-The best way to keep your clothes from getting yellow stains is to let the deodorant dry completely before putting them on.
+The yellow color is caused by the interaction of skin lipids, sebum, laundry soap, and antiperspirants.
+According to our observations, multiple factors are at work, including how frequently antiperspirant is used, how much is used, how frequently clothing are changed, how hard garments are washed, how sweat is produced, what minerals or trace elements are in the tap water, and what the fabric is made of.
+Allowing the deodorant to dry completely before putting on your clothes is the easiest method to avoid yellow stains.

 Antiperspirant sprays like NIVEA DRY Spray must be shaken to evenly spread the active powder (aluminium salt).
 Otherwise, the substance could be sprayed out in a concentrated form and block the valve or leave a white residue on skin or clothes.
 Alcohol-based NIVEA deodorant sprays, such as Fresh Pure, Fresh Natural, Fresh Flower, and Fresh Comfort, do not need to be shaken.

-However, yellow stains can arise without antiperspirant chemicals, such as a yellow collar, where skin lipids and airborne dirt particles cause permanent stains.
-Fabric dye bleeding can discolour.
-NIVEA Invisible for Black & White products can eliminate yellow spots on garments.
+However, yellow stains can occur in the absence of antiperspirant chemicals, such as a yellow collar, where skin lipids and airborne dirt particles form persistent stains.
+Fabric dye bleeding can discolor the fabric.
+Yellow marks on clothing can be removed with NIVEA Invisible for Black & White products.

 Using antiperspirants doesn't change how the body controls its temperature.
 The total area of the underarms is 200 cm2, which is less than 1% of the body surface.
 So, this area is much too small to affect how the body keeps its temperature.
 Many studies have shown that antiperspirants are safe to use, and their use in cosmetics is okay.

-Numerous things cause sweating.
-Sweating can result from a high body temperature or physical exercise.
-Evaporative heat loss regulates body temperature with this type of sweating.
+Sweating can be caused by a variety of factors.
+Sweating can be caused by a high body temperature or by physical activity.
+With this form of sweating, evaporative heat loss regulates body temperature.
 Eccrine sweat glands emit water and salts as perspiration.
 Emotional or psychological stress can cause sweating.
 Your armpits, soles, palms, and forehead sweat more in this situation.
 Both eccrine and apocrine sweat glands create this sort of perspiration.
 Skin microorganisms metabolize lipids and proteins in apocrine sweat to produce body odour.
 Stress-induced sweat is part of the "fight-or-flight" reaction and helps us communicate nonverbally.
-NIVEA Protect & Care Roll-ons for men and women combat stress-induced perspiration.
+NIVEA Protect & Care Roll-ons for women combat stress-induced perspiration.

 The word "alcohol" can describe a wide range of chemicals.
 They all have the same group of atoms in the molecule, making them all the same.
 Most of the time, though, the word "alcohol" is only used to refer to the drinkable substance ethanol, which has the chemical name ethyl alcohol.
 Any product that says "alcohol-free" doesn't contain ethanol, so it doesn't contain "alcohol" or "alcohol, denat."
 However, the word "alcohol" may appear in the ingredient list (such as "stearyl alcohol"), which means it does contain alcohol.